RobotLocomotion/styleguide/README.md

 --------------

-Whenever a change to `styleguide` is made, be sure to submit a PR to `drake` to bump the `styleguide` SHA.
+Whenever a change to `styleguide` is made, be sure to submit a PR to `drake` to bump the `styleguide` git sha.

-If there are no changes to supporting code (e.g. `cpplint`):
+If there are no changes `cpplint`:

-1. Submit `styleguide` PR, and follow normal review process.
+1. Submit `styleguide` PR, and follow normal review process, finally merging into the `main` branch of this repository.
-2. Submit `drake` PR, reference the `styleguide` PR, and follow normal review process.
+2. Submit `drake` PR to bump the `styleguide` git sha, and follow the normal review process.

-If there **are** changes to supporting code:
+If there **are** changes to `cpplint`:

 1. Submit the `styleguide` PR.
 2. Submit the `drake` PR, reference the `styleguide` PR, and mark as